 The traditional set of a Japanese breakfast is not only well-balanced nutritionally, but also delicious when it comes to flavor.
 While cooking at home is one way to experience the flavors of a Japanese breakfast at home, we also highly recommend trying authentic Japanese food at a local restaurant as well.
 Many restaurants may offer teishoku set menus that lets you try a bit of everything, so be sure to check them out.
 With a traditional Japanese breakfast, you’ll always start your day off on the right foot!

 Planning a trip to a foreign country alone is never easy!
-If you need some help to organize your trip to Japan and want to see Japan like a local, you should definitely check out our private tours complete with an English guide!
+If you need some help organizing your trip to Japan and want to see Japan like a local, you should definitely check out our tours complete with an English guide!
 We’re glad to help you make your trip to Japan a safe, comfortable, and unforgettable memory!

 Visit the must-visit highlights in Tokyo with our friendly guide!
 This tour is flexible and destinations are completely customizable according to your requests.